NC3-LU/Diagnostic/documentation/technicalguide/README.md

     sudo a2dissite 000-default.conf

-Help us
+Early access
 ------------

 ### Access the test branch

 We have a test branch where we are testing new features.
-If you want, you can help us creating these new features by cloning the test branch.
+If you want, you can test them in an early access, before they be published in the master branch.
+This version might contain some bugs, there is no warranty.